 I am a 2nd year PhD student in the lab of David Ginty at the Neurobiology Department at Harvard Medical School.
 I am interested in the development of the neural circuits that underlie the perception of touch.
 Before studying at Harvard, I finished Medical School in Greece and conducted research on neuropsychiatric diseases at Columbia University and as an Amgen Scholar at the University of Cambridge.
 Outside of lab, I enjoy traveling, playing basketball and learning new languages.

 Advocacy and Diversity Co-Chair (formerly NEGWiSE Representative 2018 - 2020)

 PhD Student in the Earth and Planetary Sciences Program

 I am a 3rd year doctoral candidate in the Earth and Planetary Sciences Department, studying climate reconstructions and trees.
 Before I came to Harvard, I earned my undergraduate degrees in Applied Mathematics and Physics and a minor in Energy Studies at MIT in 2014.
 I later worked in the energy sector in México looking at wind power.
 I am originally from Monterrey, México and love going back home to hike and an very interested in international women's rights.
 Here I am visiting Mitla in Oaxaca a couple years ago.

-Masters Student in Software Engineering
+PhD Student in Environmental Science and Engineering